33 Things To Do with Los Angeles Babies Before They Turn 1

 26. Hollywood Boulevard Walk of Fame

-27. And of course… Baby’s first birthday party
+27. Baby’s first birthday party

-Yay, you've made it through that crazy but amazing first year.
+Yay, you've made it through that crazy but amazing first year!
 Celebrate with a first birthday party you'll both appreciate.
-We have endless ideas in our LA Party Guide, from bakeries that can whip up a stunning, photo-worthy cake to fun DIY options you can bake at home, plus LA parks that make for a great party backdrop.
+We have endless ideas in our LA Party Guide from bakeries that can whip up a stunning, photo-worthy cake to fun DIY options you can bake at home, plus LA parks that make for a great party backdrop.

 Pretty much every day is a beach day when you live in LA.
 Photo by the author